-Not only is ahrefs and excellent SEO tool, their blogs are insanely awesome actionable SEO tips which you really must not miss.
+Not only is ahrefs and excellent SEO tool, but their blogs are also insanely awesome actionable SEO tips which you really must not miss.

 Brian Dean of Backlinko has set himself apart as the authority of getting links for your site.
 You should not miss any of his posts.
 They happen only once every few weeks, but when they do you can rest assured they will be things you must know and follow.